Dental School Loans: How to Refinance and Consolidate

 Private lenders will refinance any sort of student loan, including federal loans.
 While their terms for the length of a loan might not be as long, the interest rates are likely to be lower, saving the borrower thousands over the life of the loan.

-Two of the leaders are SoFi (Student Loan Refinancing) and LendKey.
+Two of the student loan refinancing lenders are SoFi and LendKey.

 Typical features of SoFi refinance loans include: